vicocz/brickcontroller2/README.md

-# BrickController 2
+# BrickController Legacy

-Cross platform mobile application for controlling your creations using a bluetooth gamepad.
+Cross-platform application, forked from [BrickController 2](https://github.com/imurvai/brickcontroller2), for controlling LEGO® and compatible brick creations using a Bluetooth gamepad.

+This app lets you control your motorized builds — whether made from LEGO® or other compatible brick systems—using a standard Bluetooth game controller.

 ## Supported platforms